-Patients with early Dupuytren's contracture can be managed expectantly, although the injection of nodules with a corticosteroid may be carried out if the Dupuytren lesions are bothersome.
+Patients with early Dupuytren contracture can be managed expectantly, although the injection of nodules with a corticosteroid may be carried out if the Dupuytren lesions are bothersome.
 Those with metacarpophalangeal (MCP) joint contractures of 30 degrees or less and with no proximal interphalangeal (PIP) joint contractures can be treated with needle aponeurotomy, percutaneous fasciotomy, or corticosteroid injections.
-When function is impaired or a severe and disabling deformity is present, surgery is recommended, and patients with MCP joint contractures >30 degrees or PIP joint contractures can be treated with either open partial fasciectomy, segmental aponeurotomy, or percutaneous fasciotomy.[19]
-[22] Partial fasciectomy has become the favoured technique of hand surgeons in the surgical treatment of Dupuytren's contracture, due to the relatively low rate of recurrence seen with this procedure.[23]
-It is difficult, however, to compare the efficacy of the many different modalities used to treat Dupuytren's contracture.[24]
-[25] Only 3 Level I studies have compared the different surgical techniques for the treatment of primary Dupuytren's contracture, and current evidence does not support one procedure as being better than the other, apart from a particularly high recurrence rate after needle fasciotomy.
+When function is impaired or there is a severe and disabling deformity present, surgery is recommended, and patients with MCP joint contractures >30 degrees or PIP joint contractures can be treated with either open partial fasciectomy, segmental aponeurotomy, or percutaneous fasciotomy.[19]
+[22] Partial fasciectomy has become the favored technique of hand surgeons in the surgical treatment of Dupuytren contracture due to the relatively low rate of recurrence seen with this procedure.[23]
+It is difficult, however, to compare the efficacy of the many different modalities used to treat Dupuytren contracture.
+A reason for this is the inconsistency in reporting of outcomes across studies evaluating treatments for Dupuytren contracture.[24]
+[25] Only 3 Level I studies have compared the different surgical techniques for the treatment of primary Dupuytren contracture, and current evidence does not support one procedure as being better than the other, apart from a particularly high recurrence rate after needle fasciotomy.
 More research will be needed in the future.[26]